Stack Usage Profiling for Code Generated from Simulink Models

 In the Mode section, select SIL/PIL Simulation Only.

 In the Prepare section, specify System Under Test and, if required, SIL/PIL Mode.
 A PIL simulation requires a driver implementation that obtains stack usage data from the target hardware.
-For more information, see Implement Driver to Obtain PIL Stack Usage Data.
+See Obtain Stack Usage Data From Target Hardware..

 To enable stack usage profiling, in the Prepare section:

-Under Profiling, click the Task Profiling button off, which disables the generation of execution-time metrics.
+Under Time Profiling, click the Task Profiling button and Functions button off.

-Under Coverage, click the Coverage Collection button off, which disables code coverage analysis.
+Under Coverage, click the Coverage Collection button off.

 Under Stack Profiling, click the Stack Profiling button on.
 This action selects the Measure task stack usage configuration parameter, which provides stack usage measurements for each generated task.
 The top model setting for the parameter overrides the corresponding setting in referenced models.